MatiasDiBernardo/Acoustic-Data-GUI/README.md

 ## Air transmission noise

-This software calculates R, STC, Dn and Dnt and their respectives C and Ctr.
-The input is the apropiate mesuarements according to either ISO 140-4 or ISO 16283-1.
-The GUI display the result and the user can expoert the data in a PDF format report and in excel.
+This software calculates R, STC, Dn and Dnt and their respective C and Ctr.
+The input is the appropriate measurements according to either ISO 140-4 or ISO 16283-1.
+The GUI displays the result and the user can export the data in a PDF report and in Excel.